-By Miriam Allred, Project manager at Home Care Pulse (HCP_
+By Miriam Allred, Project Manager at Home Care Pulse (HCP)

 Better data leads to better decisions.
 The Spring Edition of the 2019 HCP Benchmarking Study, released in May, focused on finance data and recruitment/retention data to help agencies make more informed decisions in these areas.
 Data points including caregiver turnover rates, profit margins, pay rates, and referral strategies provided home care agency owners with industry-wide trends to help them see where they stand.